RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 4 - 5

-New Passions are new customers with the highest monetary value from all new customers.
+New Passions are new customers with the highest monetary value among all new customers.
+They have made a recent purchase, but it is their first interaction with your business.
 If you treat them right, they might become your next Lovers and Soulmates.
-The key is to nail the onboarding end encourage further purchases.
+The key is to nail the onboarding and encourage further purchases.

 Flirting